McoyJiang/Mp3Converter/README.md

 # Widget
 ### LameUtils.java
+LameUtils is an utils class, which you can use to call C++ native code, before use a specific method, you need to load the .so library into memory: `System.loadLibrary("mp3lame");` .
+The main function within this class is to transfer the original PCM stream into a .mp3 file

 ### SoundTouchUtils.java
+SoundTouchUtils is another utils class, which you can use to adjust tempo、pitch、rate of an locally existed audio file

 ### Mp3Recorder.java
 Mp3Recorder is a encapsulated Android AudioRecorder. you can just call start() method to start an